eelkjaer/Bash-Scripts/README.md

 Simple bash scripts to make life easier as a learing Java developer.

 1. compile_and_run_javafile.sh
-⋅⋅⋅Compile and run your .java file with a single command.
+...
+Compile and run your .java file with a single command.
 ⋅⋅⋅ Takes your filename as an argument for even faster runtime.
 ⋅⋅⋅ See suggested alias' below.
 ⋅⋅⋅ Example command: jcr Main.java